 This time of introduction serves to learn the aim and mission of the Society of Saint Ursula of Anne de Xainctonge and to receive clarity about one’s personal vocation.
 Const.
 100

-The postulate lasts six months to two years.
-The goal of the postulate is to get to know the apostolic religious life, to deepen the personal, as well as the liturgical prayer life, to resolve the decision and consolidate.
+The postulancy lasts six months to two years.
+The goal of the postulancy is to get to know the apostolic religious life, to deepen the personal, as well as the liturgical prayer life, to resolve the decision and consolidate.
 Cons.
 104

-In this period everyone is free to leave society again.
+In this period everyone is free to leave the Society again.

 The noviciate is a period of two years of intense formation and initiation into the Ursuline religious life under the guidance of a novice mistress.